michaeleisel/barber/README.md

 # add the small AppDelegate for this one screen to your project
 # build your project with the file added - it must be successfully built for this to work
 barber -t MyTarget -r MyApp/AppDelegate.swift -p MyApp/MyApp.xcodeproj -d ~/.../DerivedData/MyApp-asdf/path/to/swiftdeps/files
-# unnecessary files are removed! now you can do your work
+# unnecessary files are no longer compiled for that target! now you can do your work
 # reset the .pbxproj file when you're done, e.g. `git co head -- MyApp/MyApp.xcodeproj/project.pbxproj`
 ```